 The most up-to-date map of the bedrock geology of Vermont was released in 2013 and can be viewed at the Vermont Geological Survey website.

 Equipped with this map, you can go for a walk or drive around Burlington and look for outcroppings of these various rock types.
 Visit the UVM Redstone Quarry Natural Area for an exquisite example of Monkton Quartzite or walk out to Rock Point to see the cedar bluff forests that grow atop the Dunham Dolostone.

-Key features to look for are the general form—is the rock sharp and blocky or round and blob-like?—and color as well as more finely-detailed features like texture and reactivity to acid.
-(A field naturalist or geologist in Vermont always carries with her a small bottle of hydrochloric acid for testing the pH of rocks!)
+Key features to look for are the general form—is the rock sharp and blocky or round and blob-like?—and color as well as more finely-detailed features like texture.
 As you find outcrops, don’t forget to notice the other features found nearby such as a stone foundation, a grove of sugar maples, or a small porcupine den.

 As dolostone weathers, it provides many important nutrients for plant growth such as calcium and magnesium.
 These cations (positively charged ions) buffer soil acidity and thus aid plants in nutrient uptake.
 Certain plants, such as ebony sedge and wild columbine, thrive in this more neutral soil environment, and certain unique natural communities are found only along the dolostone rock bluffs of Lake Champlain.

 A look at the Vermont bedrock geology map (see right) will reveal that the landscape is diverse and complex.
 Particularly in Burlington, there is a tight banding of Cambrian (~540-490 millions years ago)-and Ordivican (~490-440 mya)-era rocks composed of limestone, dolostone, shale, and sandstone.